anand-ashish-iitg/BTP/README.md

 	- **DocTimedumpPickles**: for dump files required for DocTime relation identification.
 	- **dumpPickles**: for preprocessed data for Event Span detection.
 	- **SVMdumpPickles**: Used for preprocessed data for SVM Event attributes detection.
-	- **System-output**: Used to generate the finall processed Anafora format files with the identified events, temporal expressions and 		relations.
+	- **System-output**: Used to generate the final processed Anafora format files with the identified events, temporal expressions and relations.
 	- **TimedumpPickles**: for preprocessed data used by Time attributes detection.
 	- **TimeSpandumpPickles**: for preprocessed data used by Time Span detection.